a-vorontsov/GoLink/README.md

 # GoLink

+## Configuration
+The configuration variables are stored under `app/app.ts`.
+On a new installation, replace the configuration variables first.
+Be sure not to commit them.

 ## Installation
 1. Run `sudo npm install -g cordova && sudo npm install -g ionic` if you have not done so previously
 2. Run `sudo npm install` to install all the `node_modules` dependencies (this may take some time)